 The IP business is much more open and accessible now – as just an example many registers are open for all now, it is possible to file e.g. applications online, etc. It keeps us on our toes and encourages us even more to deliver high quality and added value in all that we do.

-The social media and the risk of a virtual “shit-storm” is also a new thing, we have to include when giving legal advises.
+The social media and the risk of a virtual “shit-storm” is also a new thing, we have to consider when advising clients.
 The consumers have a much more active and direct influence now than before, meaning that even if a client – from a legal point of view – have the upper hand in a discussion, the public at social media might have a different view and a negative campaign at social media can be quite harmful.

 The digitalisation is very real and influences all industries across the world.
 How does Zacco meet this development and prepare for the future – for Zacco and as well as for their clients?